usnistgov/800-63-3/sp800-63d/vot_mapping.md

 If the subscriber's account had only one authentication factor bound to it at account creation, and an additional authenticator of a different authentication factor is added after account creation, Ms SHALL be indicated in the vector.

-**NOTE: I don't think the phrasing is quite right on adding a second factor yet.**

 If the following conditions are met, Ma SHALL be indicated in the vector.

 * The subscriber has been identity proofed at IAL2 or IAL3.